IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 ### Keypresses

-You can detect keypresses with plugins, which can allow you to make assign all kinds of custom keybinds to your favorite actions\!
+You can detect keypresses with plugins, which can allow you to make assign all kinds of custom keybinds to your favorite actions!
 This is achieved by using these utility functions:

 ``` cs